- Gain a thorough understanding of farming and the more regenerative, ecological approaches to food production

 next application deadline

 Course applications are handled via UCAS, unless you are applying for a part-time route.
 Please choose the appropriate option below.
-Bursaries of £3,000 are available to the first 25 applicants via UCAS from England.
+Bursaries of £3,000 are available to the first 25 applicants via UCAS from the UK.

 register for updates